-Without these practices, the chances of ‘below par performance’ of the Hybrid palms is likely to happen.
+Without these practices, the chances of ‘below par performance’ of the Hybrid palms are likely to happen

 Plantation & Irrigation

 - In Rocky and Clayey soil, pit size should be increased to 4’x4’x4’ instead of 3’x3’x3’

 - Remove soil accumulation at the collar region of the seedlings.